Online and Blended Teaching: Notes from the Field

 Lunch will be served!
 Please RSVP to by Friday, May 5, so we can provide accordingly.

 William Rando (Director, Chicago Center for Teaching) and Emily Joy Bembeneck (Associate Director of Pedagogical Innovation, Graham School) will offer an introduction to online courses, online resources in conventional classroom settings, and the scale of this new format for teaching higher education.
-Then, two emerging educators at the Divinity School who have been called upon in their teaching to work with online platforms (Adam Miller, PhD Candidate in History of Religions; Aaron Hollander, PhD Candidate in Theology) will offer ‘notes from the field’ sharing their experiences, expectations, and strategies with putting online technologies to work in their classrooms.
+Then, two emerging educators at the Divinity School who have been called upon in their teaching to work with online platforms (Adam Miller, PhD Student in History of Religions; Aaron Hollander, PhD Candidate in Theology) will offer ‘notes from the field’ sharing their experiences, expectations, and strategies with putting online technologies to work in their classrooms.

-See our full Winter 2017 lineup here.
+See our full Spring 2017 lineup here.